EzequielDroid/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/06.create-payment-gateway/02.on-site-gateways/02.stored-payment-methods/docs.md

  *   label = "Braintree (Hosted Fields)",
  *   display_label = "Braintree",
  *   forms = {
- *     "add-payment-method" = "Drupal\commerce_braintree\PluginForm\HostedFields\PaymentMethodAddForm",
+ *     "add-payment-method" = "Drupal\commerce_braintree\Plugin\Form\HostedFields\PaymentMethodAddForm",
  *   },
   ...
 ```

 #### Validating payment details
  The `$payment_details` array that's passed into the method contains all credit card information collected from the *Payment Information* form.
-The expected keys are payment gateway specific and usually match the `Drupal\commerce_payment\PluginForm\PaymentMethodAddForm` form elements.
+The expected keys are payment gateway specific and usually match the `Drupal\commerce_payment\Plugin\Form\PaymentMethodAddForm` form elements.

  The *payment details* keys should be validated at the start of your `createPaymentMethod` implementation.
 For example: